-• You decide what is to happen to your property after your death.
-If you do not make a Will, the law dictates that your property is distributed amongst your closest relatives.

-• Many people like to make gifts of money or of particular items such as furniture, clothing, or personal belongings to friends or relatives.
-These can be included in your will, no matter how big or small.

-• You can choose who is to carry out your wishes by appointing EXECUTORS.
+- You decide what is to happen to your property after your death.
+If you do not make a Will, the law dictates how your property is distributed. - Many people like to make gifts of money or of particular items such as furniture, clothing, or personal belongings to friends or relatives.
+These can be included in your will, no matter how big or small. - You can choose who is to carry out your wishes by appointing EXECUTORS.
 The executor is the person appointed to carry out the wishes of the person making the will.
-The law says that you only need to name one executor but it is advisable to appoint two executors.

-www.lynchsolicitors.ie reception@lynchsolicitors.ie Jervis House, Parnell Street, Clonmel, Co.
-Tipperary T: 052-6124344 • It makes it easier for friends and family if their loved one leaves a will.
+The law says that you only need to name one executor but it is advisable to appoint two executors. - It makes it easier for friends and family if their loved one leaves a will. - > If you don't say what you want in a will, no one will ever know.

-What happens if someone dies without a Will or if a Will is deemed invalid?
+WHAT HAPPENS IF SOMEONE DIES WITHOUT A WILL OR IF A WILL IS BADLY MADE?

-• A person who dies without a will is said to have died 'intestate'.

-• If someone dies intestate, it means the person's estate, or everything that they own, is distributed in accordance with the law by an administrator.

-• In these cases, debts and expenses are firstly deducted, then the estate is distributed amongst the nearest next of kin.
-The following section details entitlements when a person dies intestate.
+- > A person who dies without a will is said to have died 'intestate'. - If someone dies intestate, it means the person's estate, or everything that they own, is distributed in accordance with the law by an administrator. - In these cases, debts and expenses are firstly deducted, then the estate is distributed amongst the nearest next of kin.
+The following section details entitlements when a person dies intestate:

-• A spouse but no children (or grandchildren): your spouse gets the entire estate.

-• A spouse and children: your spouse gets two-thirds of your estate and the remaining one-third is divided equally among your children.
-If one of your children has died, that share goes to his/her children.

-• Children, but no spouse: your estate is divided equally among your children (or their children).

-• Parents, but no spouse or children: your estate is divided equally between your parents or given entirely to one parent if only one survives.

-• Brothers and sisters only: your estate is shared equally among them, with the children of a deceased brother or sister taking his/her share.

-- Nieces and nephews only: your estate is divided equally among those surviving. - Other relatives only: your estate is divided equally between the nearest equal relationship.

-• In the absence of a will and of any relatives the estate goes to the state - but this is a very rare occurrence.
+- A spouse but no children (or grandchildren): your spouse gets the entire estate. - A spouse and children: your spouse gets two-thirds of your estate and the remaining one-third is divided equally among your children.
+If one of your children has died, that share goes to his/her children. - Children, but no spouse: your estate is divided equally among your children (or their children). - Parents, but no spouse or children: your estate is divided equally between your parents or given entirely to one parent if only one survives. - Brothers and sisters only: your estate is shared equally among them, with the children of a deceased brother or sister taking his/her share. - Nieces and nephews only: your estate is divided equally among those surviving. - Other relatives only: your estate is divided equally between the nearest equal relationship. - In the absence of a will and of any relatives the estate goes to the state - but this is a very rare occurrence.

-Can a Will be challenged?
+CAN A WILL BE CHALLENGED?

-If the person making a will is married and excludes their spouse from the will the spouse is entitled to a 'legal right share', which means that a spouse cannot be disinherited.
-A spouse who has been excluded from a will is entitled to half the estate if there are no children.
-A spouse who has been excluded from a will is entitled to one-third of the estate if there are children.
+If the person making a will is married, they cannot exclude the spouse from the will.
+A spouse is entitled to a 'legal right share'.
+A spouse cannot be disinherited.

+- A spouse who has been excluded from a will is entitled to half the estate if there are no children. - A spouse who has been excluded from a will is entitled to one-third of the estate if there are children.
 This share takes priority over all other provisions.

-Children, however, who have been excluded from a will do not have an automatic entitlement to the estate of their parents.
-There are a number of other situations where wills can be challenged.
+- Children, however, who have been excluded from a will do not have an automatic entitlement to the estate of their parents. - There are a number of other situations where wills can be challenged.